SARD82/SARD82.github.io/README.md

 ## 👋Welcome to my Github

 Personal site built with GitHub Pages.
-Documenting my learning path in quant finance and programming.
+Documenting my learning path in quant trading and programming.

 // I´m Building the skills to become a Quant Trader while (!masteredQuantTrading) {